Izabelaognadze/loopstudios-landing-page-main/README.md

 Thanks for checking out this front-end coding challenge.

-**To do this challenge, I need a good understanding of HTML, SASS and a basic understanding of JavaScript.**
+**To do this challenge, You need a good understanding of HTML, SASS and a basic understanding of JavaScript.**

 ### The challenge
 My challenge was to build out this landing page and get it looking as close to the design as possible.